 (amend as follows:)

-There is hereby set and levied for the calendar year 2001 and for each successive calendar year thereafter, upon any person or legal entity, operating a public accommodation facility, such as a hotel, motel, inn, lodge, tourist camp, bed and breakfast, tourist cabin, campground, Short Term Rental or any other place in which rooms, lodging or accommodations are regularly furnished for rental or use value for periods of time of 30 days or less, registration and administrative fees in the amount provided in the county fee schedule for each separate public accommodations facility operated and maintained within the county.
+There is hereby set and levied for the calendar year 2001 and for each successive calendar year thereafter, upon any person or legal entity operating a public accommodation facility such as a hotel, motel, inn, lodge, tourist camp, bed and breakfast, tourist cabin, campground, Short Term Rental or any other place in which rooms, lodging or accommodations are regularly furnished for rental or use value for periods of time of 30 days or less, registration and administrative fees in the amount provided in the county fee schedule for each separate public accommodations facility operated and maintained within the county.
 For purposes of this section, single-family rental homes which are rented for periods of time of 30 days or less and are not being rented as a primary residence by a full-time Rabun County resident are considered a separate public accommodation subject to the provisions of this section.

 Sec.
 12-161. – Location Restrictions.